Xavier & Ophelia: 2011: X&O

-The album met with a largely positive reception among critics.
+Critics gave the album a largely positive reception.
 According to Anna Maria Stjärnell of Luna Kafé e-zine, "Their debut is mellow and mostly very touching pop."
 Music News Nashville called the album an "unlikely blend of electronica, classic pop melodies and delicate vocal deliveries."
-It also praised the production, stating "techno beats, computerized sounds, live instruments and lovely, layered vocals mixed together put a unique stamp on their clean productions."
+It also praised the production saying "techno beats, computerized sounds, live instruments and lovely, layered vocals mixed together put a unique stamp on their clean productions."

 Seven of the nine songs on the album are original, excluding covers of Kings of Leon's song "Use Somebody" and Jackson C. Frank's folk song "Milk & Honey."
-About the latter, Music News Nashville stated "Moore and Tough give a haunting, cinematic feel to their version."
+About the latter, Music News Nashville said, "Moore and Tough give a haunting, cinematic feel to their version."